ashleyallphin/trivia-game/README.md

 ##### Game design notes

 * The game is deisgned to ask questions in random order.
+* Answer choices display in random orders from game to game.
 * The player is allowed 20 seconds to answer a question.
 I chose not to distinguish between incorrect and unanswered questions.
 As far as I'm concerned, an unanswered question resulting for timer run out is the same as an inocrrect question.
 I didn't want to call out the number of incorrect answers on my results page, so I chose to display the correct number of anwers out of the total questions only.
 Incorrect answers can be determined by the difference.
 * Result GIF is based on 1-5, 6-9, and 10 wins.
 A different image is offered for each correct threshold.
 * Initial page design created with Bootstrap.